We released three draft Tips, a new Tip, a draft Director’s Rule, and two new Director’s Rule this month.

-The Land Use Review Team will be moving to its permanent office space on the 19th floor in early December.
-Beginning December 4, applicants need to drop off Design Review meeting packets at the 19th floor reception area instead of the 31st floor of Seattle Municipal Tower.
+The Land Use Review Team moved to its permanent office space on the 19th floor in early December.
+As of December 4, applicants need to drop off Design Review meeting packets at the 19th floor reception area instead of the 31st floor of Seattle Municipal Tower.